MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/bot-configuration-experience.md

          ```
       ---

-   1. `config/auth`: The config object is set to the type `auth`, which suggests an action for the user to open a URL for authentication purposes.
-The action provided is to `Sign in to this app`, with a placeholder URL that can be replaced with a valid authentication link.
-This setup is essential for scenarios where the bot requires the user to be authenticated before they can proceed with further interactions or access certain features.
+   1. `config/auth`: You can also request the user to authenticate as a response to `config/continue` request.
+The `type: "auth"` configuration prompts the user to sign in through a specified URL, which should be linked to a valid authentication page that can be opened in a browser.
+Authentication is essential for scenarios where the bot requires the user to be authenticated before they can proceed with further interactions or access certain features.
 It makes sure that the user’s identity is verified, maintaining security and personalized experiences within the bot’s functionality.
 For more information, see [add authentication.](../../messaging-extensions/how-to/add-authentication.md)

       # [C#](#tab/teams-bot-sdk4)